 Your cart is currently empty!

-Our car spoilers wings span 60, 65, 70, and 72 inches with a chord of 9 7/8 inches, giving you the most optimal downforce with the least amount of drag.
-The extruded airfoil shape with a 1/4″ gurney allows for optimal airflow that reduces drag yet supplies an effective amount of downforce for your Race/Track vehicle.
+Our new WL250MSHD car spoiler wings span 60, 65, 71, 72 and 74 inches with a chord of 9 7/8 inches, giving you the most optimal downforce with the least amount of drag.
+The extruded MSHD airfoil shape allows for optimal airflow that reduces drag yet supplies an effective amount of downforce for your Race/Track vehicle.
 Engineers performed Computational Fluid Dynamics (CFD) analysis on this wing to validate its aerodynamic design.
 You can see detailed CFD data here.

 Each WingLogic racing car rear wing spoiler uses lightweight and durable extruded 6063 aluminum.
 These CFD tested rear race wing automotive spoilers contain the highest quality alloy for superior strength and low weight.
 All kits include 6061 aluminum mounting brackets and anodized end plates.